Professional Practice

 As this is a flexible Master's programme your options will vary according to full-time or part-time study, and also be influenced by any APL credits you may be granted.
 Typically, in each trimester, you'll have a choice of modules to choose from.

-You may wish to make your module choice decision following a consultation with the Award Leader to ensure a "best fit" for your professional focus and areas of interest.
+You are advised to make your module choice decision following a consultation with the Award Leader to ensure a "best fit" for your professional focus and areas of interest.
 Students typically take a Research Methods module just prior to doing the Dissertation, which is completed as the final module for the MA.

 This course includes or offers the following modules.
 Please check the programme document for more information on which modules are core, required or optional.